 … and watched from the terrace above.

-…and the colourful flowerpots and terraces of the lower part of the road.
+Colourful flowerpots decorated terraces on the lower part of the road.

 Later, alighting from the carriage back from Hohenschwangau Castle, we headed for the lake for some refreshment.